 Kubernetes OIDC Authentication

-Leverage Banyan's OIDC token capabilities to manage end user access to Kubernetes API Servers, including configuring RBAC policies for K8S
+Leverage SonicWall Cloud Secure Edge OIDC token capabilities to manage end user access to Kubernetes API Servers, including configuring RBAC policies for K8S

 Overview

-As described in the Zero Trust Access to the Kubernetes API article, Banyan’s default approach is to treat K8S like any other TCP service and be agnostic to the underlying K8S authentication method.
-You can retain your current K8S authentication mechanism - be it password, client cert, JWT tokens, etc. Banyan then creates Zero Trust connectivity at the TCP layer using Mutually Authenticated TLS (MTLS), so end users can conveniently yet securely connect to your K8S cluster without needing to rely on a VPN.
+As described in the zero-trust access to the Kubernetes API article, Cloud Secure Edge’s (CSE) default approach is to treat K8S like any other TCP service and be agnostic to the underlying K8S authentication method.
+You can retain your current K8S authentication mechanism - be it password, client cert, JWT tokens, etc. CSE then creates zero-trust connectivity at the TCP layer using Mutually Authenticated TLS (MTLS), so end users can conveniently yet securely connect to your K8S cluster without needing to rely on a VPN.

 In many Zero Trust scenarios, security and/or operational requirements may need you to change how K8S authentication and authorization is set up.